Tom Ford (brand): Other fragrances

 In 2007, the Private Blend collection of fragrances were introduced by Tom Ford Beauty that featured more experimental and niche-quality fragrances at a higher price point.
 Tom Ford has described Private Blend as his "own personal scent laboratory".
 As of 2021, the Private Blend collection contains twenty three fragrances.
 The Eau de Parfum Spray, Lost Cherry, won the allure 2021 Best of Beauty Award.

 At his Spring/Summer 2018 collection runway show, held in September 2017 as part of New York Fashion Week, Tom Ford garnered media attention for unveiling a new Private Blend fragrance titled "Fucking Fabulous".
 Tom Ford faced reluctance from Estée Lauder Companies in naming the fragrance, with Ford himself saying that "First of all, they didn't even want to launch it" and that he had to insist on the name because "I knew it would be a hit with that name".

-Controversy

-During the 2022 Russian invasion of Ukraine, Tom Ford refused to join the international community and withdraw from the Russian market.
-Research from Yale University published on August 10, 2022 identifying how companies were reacting to Russia's invasion identified Tom Ford in the worst category of "Digging in", meaning Defying Demands for Exit: companies defying demands for exit/reduction of activities.